getgrav/grav/UPGRADE-1.7.md

 * Added `MediaTrait::freeMedia()` method to free media (and memory)
 * Added support for uploading and deleting images directly in `Media` by using PSR-7
+* Adjusted asset types to enable extension of assets in class
 * **BC BREAK** Media no longer extends `Getters`, accessing `$media->$filename` no longer works, use `$media[$filename]` instead!

 ### Markdown